Q60module/PersonalMode/README.md

 # Overview
-Directions to create a module that will switch to personal mode when you start an Infinit Q60.
+Here are directions to create a module that will switch to personal mode when you start an Infinit Q60.
 This should work for model years 2017-2022.
 This should also work for similar Q50 vehicles, as long as the same mode switch is used.

 This uses a small Arduino chip and a relay to simulate pushing the "Change Mode" button several times.
 Great care is taken to make a plug and play solution.
 There is no need to cut any wires in the car, and it can be completely removed, returning the car to stock.